China coast guard uses water cannon against Philippine boats

 The Sierra Madre is now effectively a rusty shipwreck but the Philippine military has not decommissioned it.
 That makes the ship an extension of the government and means any attack on the ship is tantamount to an assault against the Philippines.

-In 2014, the Philippine military invited more than a dozen journalists, TV cameramen and photographers, including from The Associated Press, on a resupply mission to the shoal in a bid to draw global attention to what Philippine officials have called China’s bullying tactics.
+In 2014, the Philippine military invited more than a dozen journalists, including from The Associated Press, on a resupply mission to the shoal in a bid to draw global attention to what Philippine officials have called China’s bullying tactics.

-Two Chinese coast guard ships tried to block the slow-moving, military-chartered vessel carrying the journalists, with one cutting dangerously through the Philippine boat’s path twice.
-The Chinese coast guard warned the Philippine boat by radio to turn back, saying it was illegally venturing into Chinese territory.
+Two Chinese coast guard ships then tried to block the slow-moving, military-chartered vessel carrying the journalists, with one cutting dangerously through the Philippine ship’s path twice.
+The Chinese coast guard warned the Philippine vessel by radio to turn back, saying it was illegally venturing into Chinese territory.

 The Chinese ships blew their horns intimidatingly, but the boat managed to maneuver toward the Sierra Madre through shallow waters dotted with rocky coral outcrops, preventing the Chinese ship from pursuing.